adedoyinb/LITA_CLASS_DOCUMENTATION/README.md

 - It can be configured to refresh data in real-time, ensuring users always have access to the latest information.

 ![image](https://github.com/user-attachments/assets/d58191ce-7970-48fa-b514-71be1108a38a)

-Image of a Power Bi chart
+Image of a Power BI chart.

 ![image](https://github.com/user-attachments/assets/887fe853-2ed7-4ada-80be-7a6f6f83a115)

 Imahe of an Excel chart